Actions API

 Share a File:

-const share = await api.actions.post({
+const share = await api.actions.create({

 type: 'FSHR',